wmjordan/Codist/README.md

 If you like _Codist_ and want to support the future development of it, you can [donate to the author](http://paypal.me/wmzuo).

-The recommended amount of donation is `$19.99`, nevertheless, any other amount of donations are appreciated.
+You can donate any amount of money as you like.
+The recommended amount of donation is `$19.99`.